anttiranta/bank-ocr-kata/README.md

 664371495 ERR
 86110??36 ILL
 ```
-⋅⋅*ie the file has one account number per row.
+*ie the file has one account number per row.
 If some characters are illegible, they are replaced by a ?.
 In the case of a wrong checksum, or illegible number, this is noted in a second column indicating status.